ASSESSMENT IN THE EARLY YEARS

 Early Years Foundation Stage (EYFS)

-Throughout the year, children are provided with mini reports, unique child summaries or an end of year report.
+Throughout the year, children are provided with mini reports, half termly information on Tapestry or an end of year report.
 These will explain:

 - Learning experiences, often related to previous next steps (what the children have learnt)